 Can my employer retaliate against me for being injured at work or filing for workers’ compensation?
-Ohio Workers’ Compensation Retaliation Attorney
+Ohio Workers’ Compensation Retaliation Attorneys

-If you have experienced retaliation following a workplace injury, contact our Ohio workers’ compensation retaliation attorney
+If you have experienced retaliation following a workplace injury, contact our Ohio workers’ compensation retaliation attorneys

 Ohio law protects employees from retaliation for filing or pursuing workers’ compensation benefits.
 The statute may be found in O.R.C.
 4123.90 and it provides: